tcusick8/alpaca_yfinance_DP3/README.md

 # start Kafka locally or point to a broker; then:
-python producer.py   # connects to Alpaca (paper/live), sends bars to Kafka python consumer.py   # consumes from Kafka and writes to DuckDB
+python producer.py   # connects to Alpaca (paper/live), sends bars to Kafka python consumer.py   # consumes from Kafka and writes to DuckDB python clean_and_visualize.py # pulls from DuckDB to build comprehensive and interactive visualization locally
 ```

 Where data lives